 One specific focus is the analysis of plasma processes in Earth’s magnetosphere and the coupled solar wind-magnetosphere-ionosphere system.
-Magnetospheric regions high above Earth's surface are directly connected through magnetic fields to lower altitudes, and we study phenomena in the magnetospehere and upstream solar wind that can cause disturbances closer to the ground, for example in the form of auroras (northern lights).
-We also study plasma processes in the neighbourhood of other objects in the solar system such as Mars, Venus, planetary moons, and comets.
+Magnetospheric regions high above Earth's surface are directly connected through magnetic fields to lower altitudes, and we study phenomena in the magnetospehere and upstream solar wind that can cause disturbances closer to the ground.
+Such disturbances can cause harmful space weather effects on human infrastructure but also cause beautiful auroras (northern lights).
+We also study plasma processes in the neighbouhood of other objects in the solar system such as Mars, Venus, planetary moons, and comets.
 In our work we use data from both spacecraft and ground-based observatories as well as from computer simulations.

 We utilize in-situ satellite data from multi-national space agencies such as NASA, ESA and JAXA.
 The space data are complemented by worldwide ground based observations to complete the bigger picture which are made possible thanks to international joint efforts across the globe.
-We conduct large scale computational simulations of several solar system objects ranging from magnetised bodied (e.g. Earth) to unmagnetised bodies (e.g. Venus), from terrestrial planets (e.g. Mercury) to gas giants (e.g. Jupiter) and from airless bodies (e.g. the Moon) to bodies with large atmospheres (e.g. 67P/Churyumov-Gerasimenko) and many more.
-Such simulation studies are of great significance since they put the analysis into context.
+We also conduct large scale computational simulations of several solar system objects ranging from magnetised planets (e.g., Earth and Mercury) to unmagnetised planets (e.g., Mars and Venus), and from various-sized airless bodies (e.g., the Moon, the Galilean moons of Jupiter, and asteroids like Ceres and Psyche) to small bodies with large atmospheres (e.g., comet 67P/Churyumov-Gerasimenko) and many more.
+Such simulation studies are of great significance since they put the analysis of the observed data into context.
 Moreover, they can reveal small-to-large scale plasma phenomena in various modelled environments, which are otherwise unachievable if analysis is solely conducted from spacecraft data.